 Sav Tripodi

-Co-Founder and Lead Software Programmer
+Co-Founder and Lead Software Engineer

 10 year software veteran - Bachelor of Computer Science (Honours) from Adelaide University (top 100 international university)